mondot/Front-end-test-interview/README.md

 Returns

- - 406 if the picture contains faces
+ - 406 if the picture doesn't contain faces
  - 201 if the picture contains faces